07 August 2023

 Now it’s time to develop an online learning platform.
 There are three must-have qualities a successful online learning platform should possess.
 It should be adaptable, secure and custom-built.

-An adaptable architecture of the platform allows learners to proceed with the course at their own pace, receive timely support, and decide whether they need more theory or more practice.
+An adaptable architecture of the online courses platform allows learners to proceed with the course at their own pace, receive timely support, and decide whether they need more theory or more practice.
 And what if the course runs smoothly and the learner needs more?
 In this case, the platform may give the learner more advanced information.

 A secure e-learning platform allows all the learner’s personal data to be stored on a dedicated server with no third-party access.
 Your authorship is also secured, which is extremely important nowadays when there are lots of copyright breach cases.
 Strong multiple backup systems will ensure no data will be lost in case of emergencies.
 Timely security updates and patches will provide a strong barrier against malware.